• Skip to primary navigation

 We think a sausage sandwich tastes even better with Colby or cheddar cheese and maybe even scrambled eggs for a breakfast sandwich.

-Ground pork and spices to make homemade breakfast sausage
+Ground pork and herbs to make homemade breakfast sausage.

 Our favorite way to eat breakfast sausage is to use our hands and shape a patty.
 We cook patties in a skillet, on the grill or in a George Foreman type indoor grill where fat is able to drain off.